harpreet-singh-au7/chart-ap/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.

-## Development server
+clone this app :  git clone https://github.com/jayaseelananbu/chart-app.git

+Run npm install

-Run `ng serve` for a dev server.
+Run ng serve  --open for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 `Firebase hosted URL` : https://chart-app-4c0cc.firebaseapp.com/